 Why go?
 Referred to as ‘the bunkers’, the area is an important part of Barcelona’s history and Catalonia’s resistance to Francisco Franco’s forces during the war.
-In the 1950s and with the immigration boom, the area was occupied by humble housing.
-Years later, when the dwellings were abandoned, the neighbours in the area fought to preserve the site as an important historical monument.
+In the 1950s and the following immigration boom, the area was occupied by slums and other run-down housing.
+Years later, when the dwellings were abandoned, locals fought to preserve the site as an important historical monument.

-Don’t miss: Once you’ve had a look around and appreciated the history here, be sure to take some time to just sit and enjoy one of the best views over the city and out to the sea that you’ll find in Barcelona.
+Don’t miss: Once you’ve had a look around and appreciated the history here, be sure to take some time to simply sit and enjoy one of the best views you’ll find in Barcelona.
 If you’re there at sunset on a clear day, even better.

 What is it?
-Throughout the year, Barcelona hosts some of the biggest and best music festivals in Spain and Europe, featuring all types of genres.
+Throughout the year, Barcelona hosts some of the biggest and best music festivals in Spain and Europe.

 Why go?
-If you have the budget and the energy, we challenge you to go to the three most popular musical festivals that Barcelona welcomes, come spring and summer: Sónar, Primavera Sound and Cruïlla.
-Each one is different – in concept and repertoire – but they all have something in common in that when they’re on, there’s nowhere else you’d rather be.
+If you have the budget (and energy), we challenge you to go to the three most popular musical festivals that Barcelona hosts through spring and summer: Sónar, Primavera Sound and Cruïlla.
+Each one has a different focus and vibe, but they all have something in common – there’s nowhere else you’d rather be.

-Don’t miss: In addition to the line-ups, which include some of the most-talked-about national and international artists and bands, the festivals also put on other concerts and activities around the city, and some won’t cost you a cent.
+Don’t miss: As well as the stellar line-ups, which include many legendary and up-and-coming international acts, the festivals also put on other free concerts and parties around the city.

 What is it?
-Barcelona's most traditional Christmas market, located in the square just in front of the Cathedral.
+Barcelona's most traditional Christmas market, in the square just in front of the cathedral.

-Don’t miss: One of the star items at the fair is the ‘caganer’.
-The traditional caganer is represented by a farmer wearing a ‘barretina’ (red hat) with his trousers down around his ankles as he squats to relieve himself.
+Don’t miss: One of the star items at the fair is the caganer.
+The traditional caganer is represented by a farmer wearing a barretina (red hat) with his trousers down around his ankles as he squats to relieve himself.
 And yes, a pile of poop is included.
-The caganer is said to bring good luck for future crops, though nowadays you can even get the little shitters in the form of famous politicians, footballers and members of the clergy.
+It’s said to bring good luck for future crops, though nowadays you can even get the little shitters in the form of famous politicians, footballers and members of the clergy.

 What is it?
-At Tickets, the famed Adrià brothers have triumphed again with this ambitious round-up of their philosophy of tapas.
-But don’t forget there are about two dozen restaurants in Barcelona that have earned the prestigious Michelin stars.
+At Tickets, the famed Adrià brothers have triumphed again with their ambitious spin on tapas.
+But if it’s booked out, don’t forget there are two dozen other restaurants in Barcelona that have earned coveted Michelin stars.

 Why go?
-Tickets has four different sections – seafood, the grill, sweet treats, and little inventive surprises – where you'll get El Bulli-style versions of tapas from all around Spain.
-Though the city’s restaurants with one, two or three Michelin stars are not suitable for all pockets, if a stellar meal is your thing, make sure to set aside a bit more for the special occasion.
+A meal at Tickets has four distinct parts – seafood, the grill, sweet treats, and ‘surprises’ – each involving El Bulli-style tapas from all around Spain.
+Though the city’s restaurants with one, two or three Michelin stars aren’t suitable for all budgets, if a stellar meal is your thing, make sure to set aside a bit more dollar.

-Don’t miss: Ask for the tasting menus and pairing menus.
-If you want to explore outside the city while you’re at it, bear in mind that there are even more restaurants with Michelin stars throughout Catalonia.
+Don’t miss: Ask for the tasting and pairing menus.
+If you want to explore beyond the city while you’re at it, bear in mind there are even more restaurants with Michelin stars throughout Catalonia.

 What is it?
 A tour with or without a guide through Barcelona’s cemeteries.

 Why go?
-Cemetery visits anywhere can culture an appreciation for those who came before us.
-Cemeteries don’t have to be gloomy – instead, consider their artistic value.
-In Poblenou and Montjuïc, the largest cemeteries in Barcelona, you can find numerous examples of different styles of architecture, funerary art and pieces by renowned artists.
-Plus, cemeteries are a good place to gain perspective in the world.
+Cemetery visits make for an unusual (and often spine-tingling) way to get to know a city.
+But graveyards don’t have to be gloomy – instead, consider their artistic value.
+In Poblenou and Montjuïc, the largest cemeteries in Barcelona, you can find graves in an array of architectural styles, funerary art and works by renowned artists.

-Don’t miss: The night-time excursions into the Montjuïc (in March) and Poblenou (in October) cemeteries.
-Also, visit resting places in Les Corts, Sarrià and Sant Andreu using QR codes on your mobile to guide you.
+Don’t miss: The nighttime excursions into the Montjuïc (in March) and Poblenou (in October) cemeteries.

 What is it?
 Barcelona’s first museum of urban art.

 What is it?
-A winery and bodega right in the city of Barcelona.
+A winery and bodega right in actual Barcelona.

 Why go?
 Can Calopa is a 16th-century farmhouse with vineyards over three hectares.
-Since 2010, Can Calopa has been managed by the L’Olivera cooperative, and worked with the social project from with Vallbona de les Monges, which includes creating a home and work for young people with psychiatric disabilities.
-The winery produces about 8,000 bottles of Garnacha and Syrah varieties red wine a year.
+Since 2010, Can Calopa has been managed by the L’Olivera cooperative in collaboration with the social project Vallbona de les Monges, whose work includes offering homes and work to young people with psychiatric disabilities.
+The winery produces around 8,000 bottles of Garnacha and Syrah red wine a year.